hcoco1/hcoco1-resume/src/content/portfolio/prolift.md.md

 ## Overview

-This project is a **mobile-first gym tracker application** designed to help users log and track their fitness progress, including:
+This project is a **mobile-first gym tracker application** built with **Claude Code** as my coding partner.
+I did not write the code by hand — instead, I designed the product, scoped the features, broke the work into tasks, and directed Claude Code through the full implementation.
+My role was that of the architect and product owner; Claude Code was the engineer.

+The application lets users:

-* Strength workouts (push, pull, legs, core)
+* Log strength workouts (push, pull, legs, core)
-* Cardio sessions (duration, distance, calories)
+* Record cardio sessions (duration, distance, calories)
-* Body measurements and photos
+* Track body measurements and photos
-* Workout history and statistics
+* Review workout history and statistics
-* Streaks and personal bests
+* Maintain streaks and personal bests

-The app is built using **React 18 + Vite** on the frontend and **Supabase** for authentication and database, with full internationalization support across 6 languages.
+The app is built on **React 18 + Vite** with **Supabase** for authentication and database, including full internationalization across 6 languages.

+This project represents a new stage in my journey: learning how to ship real full-stack web applications by collaborating with Claude Code rather than coding everything line by line.

 ---